-In Honor of the Fake News Awards, 10 Times Trump Spread Fake News Since Taking Office
+In Honor Of The Fake News Awards, 10 Times Trump Spread Fake News Since Taking Office

 Chicago VIolence

 “So, look, when President Obama was there two weeks ago making a speech, very nice speech.
 Two people were shot and killed during his speech.
-You can’t have that.”

-–January 25, 2017, in an interview with ABC News, despite the fact that there were no gun homicide victims in Chicago that day
+You can’t have that.”–January 25, 2017, in an interview with ABC News, despite the fact that there were no gun homicide victims in Chicago that day.

-“When you look at the city with the strongest gun laws in our nation, it’s Chicago.”

-–November 7, in a news conference with the president of South Korea, despite the fact that several other cities, including New York and Los Angeles, have stronger gun laws, and ignoring the well-documented fact of how readily available guns are in nearby Indiana.
+“When you look at the city with the strongest gun laws in our nation, it’s Chicago.”–November 7, in a news conference with the president of South Korea, despite the fact that several other cities, including New York and Los Angeles, have stronger gun laws, and ignoring the well-documented fact of how readily available guns are in nearby Indiana.

 Obama Tapped My Wires

-“Obama tapp[ed] my phones during the very sacred election process”
+“Obama tapp[ed] my phones during the very sacred election process”–March 4, 2017, in a tweet.

-As far as we know, President Obama did not tap Trump’s phone during the election; the FBI independently may have done so while investigating candidate Trump
+As far as we know, President Obama did not tap Trump’s phone during the election; the FBI independently may have done so while investigating candidate Trump.

 Exaggerating Threats

 “You look at what’s happening in Germany, you look at what’s happening last night in Sweden.
-Sweden, who would believe this?”

-–February 18, in a Florida rally, despite the fact that there was no such attack.
-Perhaps he was trying to one-up advisor Kellyanne Conway, who two weeks before had referenced The Bowling Green Massacre, a nonexistent terrorist attack.
+Sweden, who would believe this?”–February 18, in a Florida rally, despite the fact that there was no such attack.
+Perhaps he was trying to one-up advisor Kellyanne Conway, who two weeks before had referenced the Bowling Green Massacre, a nonexistent terrorist attack.

 “I make the statement, everyone goes crazy.
-The next day they have a massive riot, and death, and problems.”

-— March 22, in a TIME Magazine interview, despite the fact that riots in Sweden broke out two days later and there were no deaths.
+The next day they have a massive riot, and death, and problems.”–March 22, in a Time interview, despite the fact that riots in Sweden broke out two days later and there were no deaths.

-Trump retweeted a flurry of unverified videos from British far right extremist groups, purporting to show Muslims committing unprovoked violence, on November 29th.
+Trump retweeted a flurry of unverified videos from British far-right extremist groups, purporting to show Muslims committing unprovoked violence, on November 29.
 “Whether the video is real, the threat is real,” Press Secretary Sarah Huckabee Sanders said of the controversial, Islamaphobic retweets.

 Lying to Sell His Tax Plan

-“Our tax plan is focused on the middle class, including a near doubling of the standard deduction.”

-–December 27, during a weekly address, despite the fact that most of the benefits in the tax bill flow to corporations and the wealthiest 1%.
+“Our tax plan is focused on the middle class, including a near doubling of the standard deduction.”–December 27, during a weekly address, despite the fact that most of the benefits in the tax bill flow to corporations and the wealthiest 1%.

 “No, I don’t benefit.
 I don’t benefit.
-In fact, very very strongly, as you see, I think there’s very little benefit for people of wealth.”

-–September 28, in a speech, despite the fact that as soon as the tax bill passed, Trump bragged to the wealthy Mar-a-Lago visitors, “You all just got a lot richer.”
+In fact, very very strongly, as you see, I think there’s very little benefit for people of wealth.”–September 28, in a speech, despite the fact that as soon as the tax bill passed, Trump bragged to the wealthy Mar-a-Lago visitors, “You all just got a lot richer.”

 Accomplishments